DARA-Project/GoDist-Scheduler/README.md

 The function call used to report values of variables for the property above is as follows:

 ```
-runtime.DaraLogEvent("LogID", "main.a, main.b", a, b)
+runtime.DaraLog("LogID", "main.a, main.b", a, b)
 ```
 Here the first argument is a LogID that is used to identify the unique location where this function call is made from.
 The second argument is a string containing the names of the variables whose values are being reported as part of the function call.
 The names of the variables are joined using a comma.
 The values of the variables follow as the final arguments.
-As you might have guessed, runtime.DaraLogEvent accepts variadic arguments to allow for any number of varibles to be reported.
+As you might have guessed, runtime.DaraLog accepts variadic number of arguments to allow for any number of varibles to be reported.

 NOTE: The names of the variables do have to match the names of the variables used in property file